 The new add-on that I helped create during my visit to Atlassian provides a unified dashboard for Bitbucket Pipelines that provides visibility into all of the information collected by Artifactory and Bintray in the release pipeline.
 Developers using JFrog tools are empowered with a 360-degree view of the full commit-to-release pipeline.

-The add-on works with Pro, Enterprise and SaaS editions of Artifactory and Bintray.
+The add-on works with Pro, Enterprise and Cloud editions of Artifactory and Bintray.

 When you install the add-on, you will need to provide your Artifactory and Bintray credentials (username, password, API key), and the Bintray package path.

 Once the add-on is installed, you can view the dashboard from your project Repository in Bitbucket Cloud.
 (For example, an npm package project pipeline-npm-artifactory in the master branch.)
 The sidebar in this display presents a Pipeline menu option, shown with the JFrog logo.
 Click this menu option to view the dashboard.